 How to earn 10,000 Pet Charms to buy the Flawless Amethyst Baubleworm in patch 9.1

-A new battle pet is being added in Shadowlands patch 9.1, the Baubleworm, with four varieties to collect.
-So far, the first three — Turquoise, Topaz, and Ruby Baubleworms — are purchased with gray items.
+A new battle pet was added in Shadowlands patch 9.1, the Baubleworm, with four varieties to collect.
+The first three — Turquoise, Topaz, and Ruby Baubleworms — are purchased with gray items.
 They’re nice, but they don’t compare to best one of all — the Flawless Amethyst Baubleworm.
 It’s golden, larger than other pets, and puts a buff on you so you leave a rainbow trail when you run.
 This pet costs 10,000 Polished Pet Charms, making it the most expensive pet charm item to date.
 All of the previous Shadowlands pets cost a combined total of 5,000 Polished Pet Charms, so this pet will require some serious dedication.

 The total cap on battle pets will be removed in patch 9.1, so you no longer need to save charms for the Interdimensional Pet Portal.
 Even if you had those 1,000 Polished Pet Charms saved up, that’s a long way to go to 10k.
 How does one get there?